ActianCorp/integration-platform-docs/docs/integration-manager/configurations/running-configurations.md

 Configurations can be run manually or on a schedule.
 An integration is executed when you run an associated configuration.
 When completed, runtime metrics will be available for review.

-:::note
+:::note[Notes]
-To run a configuration, it must be in the Active state.
+* To run a configuration, it must be in the Active state.
 See [Activating or Inactivating Configurations](./activating-or-inactivating-configurations).
+* The engine used to execute a configuration is defined by the [Run Location](../run-locations).
 :::

 ## Running a Configuration Manually